Welcome. Thank you for visiting.

-In addition to my dissertation, I am involved in various projects investigating how diverse men and women negotiate home cooking, contemporary food trends such as foodie culture and the food blogosphere, body image, meat consumption, and the domestic division of labour.
-I am passionate about understanding how food simultaneously connects and differentiates us from the people around us.
+In addition to my dissertation, I am involved in a variety of projects investigating how diverse men and women negotiate various aspects contemporary food culture such as meat consumption, foodie culture, the food blogosphere, body image, and the domestic division of labour.

-Research & Teaching Areas: sociology of food; consumer culture; cultural sociology; sociology of health; gender; bodies; research methods (qualitative and quantitative).
+Research & Teaching Areas: sociology of food; consumption and consumer culture; sociology of gender; sociology of health; immigration and diaspora; environmental sociology; qualitative and quantitative research methods.

 You can take a look at my CV here.